stephnna/message-app/README.md

 - [Loom description](https://www.loom.com/share/edb58e65209548e3a70d8746d142ba19)

+repository.

+## Setup this app on any local computer following the steps listed below in order

+- clone this repo
+- `cd message-app` to enter the folder
+- `npm install` to install dependencies
+- `npm start` to start the app on localhost

 ## Requirements

 Together with this document you got how much time you have to complete this task and what programming language to use.